Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Entanglement created by measurement

 Since $\mathcal{U}$ is the local unitary operator, any entanglement measure $E (\hat \rho _{A,D}) $ that is invariant under the local unitary operations is directly applicable to the normalized POVM $\hat \Pi_{B,C}$ to quantify the entanglement created by the measurement.
 We obtain the final expression as,

-Here $M$ is the entanglement measure of the POVM as defined in the main text.
+Here $M$ is the entanglement measure of the POVM as defined in Eq.~\eqref{eq:Definition_of_M}.
 We relabelled the POVM $\hat \Pi_{A,D} $ as $\hat \Pi_{B,C}$, and note that $E$ is invariant for the transpose.

-\section{analytical solution of POVM with coherent state inputs}
+\section{Analytical solution of POVM with coherent state inputs}

-In this section, we will discuss how we can {\it analytically} calculate the POVM from the measurement probabilities with various coherent state inputs.
+We will discuss how we can {\it analytically} calculate the POVM from the measurement probabilities with various coherent state inputs.
 We aim at finding the minimum set of coherent states to reconstruct the POVM.
-In the next section, we will discuss how we actually choose the set of coherent states by taking into account the experimental setup.
+Later we will discuss how we actually choose the set of coherent states by taking into account the experimental setup.
 We also note that the analytical solution will not be used to reconstruct the POVM in the experiment, rather the optimization method will be used for the best possible results under the experimental errors.

 We assume a two-mode and global-phase-insensitive detector where each mode has $d$-dimensional Hilbert space.
-As explained in the main text, we actually have to reconstruct the POVM with larger dimensions, and then truncate it to the $d^2 \times d^2$ matrix representation.
+As explained in the Results, we actually have to reconstruct the POVM with larger dimensions, and then truncate it to the $d^2 \times d^2$ matrix representation.
 This is because we use a two-mode coherent state as the input for reconstruction.